 Learn more about requirements and areas of study.
 Please read all of the information in the graduate admission section carefully.

 Application deadline for Graduate Teaching Assistantships is February 1 for Fall admission.
 Domestic applications will be accepted after that date.
-The deadline for international applications is January 8.

 The Ph.D. in Curriculum and Instruction with a cognate in Music